techiediaries/techiediaries/_posts/2020/2020-01-14-django-3-tutorial-and-crud-example-with-mysql-and-bootstrap.md

 ## Conclusion

-To conclude this django 3 tutorial, let's summarize what we have done.
-We have created a new Django project, created and migrated a MySQL database, built a simple CRM REST API with Django REST framework and started a local development server.
+In this django 3 tutorial, we have initialized a new django project, created and migrated a MySQL database, and built a simple CRUD interface.